carloacu/onsem/README.md

 Execution (from command line)
 -----------------------------

+The following command lines should be run from the root of the build folder.

 ### Execution of the debug gui

+:warning: To have the micro working [go to the "Start the STT" chapter](#start-the-stt-(speech-to-text))

 ```bash
 ./voicebotgui/voicebotgui --databases linguistic/databases --share_semantic ../share/semantic
 ```

 ### Execution of the tests